 The good news is that when we have optimum glutathione levels achieved through supplementation, we have a better chance of reducing or eliminating inflammation.
 A few studies focused on lung inflammation have proven the protective and therapeutic role of glutathione in oxidant-induced lung injury and inflammation.
 Results show that glutathione’s effect on oxidative stress significantly reduced cell inflammation in test subjects.
 Glutathione modulates NF-kB activity, responsible for the expression of proinflammatory genes.

 A side-effect of glutathione’s anti-inflammatory abilities is its contribution to gut health.
 A study on the effect of glutathione peroxidase in gastrointestinal inflammation showed that insufficient GSH activity in the intestine can trigger acute and chronic inflammation.
 This phenomenon is a common occurrence in leaky gut syndromes.
 In fact, a separate study recommended that glutathione levels be monitored in children with severe malnutrition and gastrointestinal disease.

-Glutathione helps in managing various digestive diseases including IBS, gastroenteritis, ulcerative cholitis, Chron’s disease and malabsorption syndromes to name a few.
-It also protects the various organs of the digestive tract from inflammation, infection and cell damage.
-It can serve as prophylaxis for gastritis, ulcer and gastrointestinal cancer as it defends the stomach lining from oxidative stress, antigens and the development of cancer cells.
+Glutathione helps in managing various digestive diseases including IBS, gastroenteritis, ulcerative colitis, Chron’s disease, and malabsorption syndromes to name a few.
+It also protects the various organs of the digestive tract from inflammation, infection, and cell damage.
+It can serve as prophylaxis for gastritis, ulcer, and gastrointestinal cancer as it defends the stomach lining from oxidative stress, antigens, and the development of cancer cells.

 5. Glutathione helps prevent heart disease.